North Dakota Temporary Assistance for Needy Families (TANF) #

 Through TANF program, North Dakota provides monthly cash assistance for poor families with children under age 18 along with work readiness, training and job placement services.

-As a condition of eligibility, most TANF recipients who aren’t exempt are required to participate in the Job Opportunity and Basic Skills (JOBS) program which is the employment and training component of North Dakota’s TANF program.
+Unless determined to be exempt, most TANF recipients are required to participate in the Job Opportunity and Basic Skills (JOBS) program which is the employment and training component of North Dakota’s TANF program.

 If you have a child under age 6, you are required to participate in an approved work activity for an average of 20 hours per week to maintain eligibility for TANF benefits.